gcky/etl-project-website/user-docs.md

 ## Uploading Data

-You need to first upload your data into Iodine in order to perform any operations.
-Uploading a dataset creates a new Iodine project.
-Unlike common web services, *uploading* a file in Iodine actually stores the project locally on your computer and **not** on the internet.
-This means that Iodine works even if you're offline!
-Iodine currently supports **CSV**, **JSON**, **XLS**, and **XLSX** formatted data files.
+You need to first upload your data into Tungsten in order to perform any operations.
+Uploading a dataset creates a new Tungsten project.
+Unlike common web services, *uploading* a file in Tungsten actually stores the project locally on your computer and **not** on the internet.
+This means that Tungsten works even if you're offline!
+Tungsten currently supports **CSV**, **JSON**, **XLS**, and **XLSX** formatted data files.

-When you access Iodine using the appropriate address in your web browser, you will be directed to the Upload page.
+When you access Tungsten using the appropriate address in your web browser, you will be directed to the Upload page.
 To upload a new file, click the gray box in the middle.
 This will open a file explorer, simply select the file you want and click *Open*.
 Alternatively, you can select a file by dragging the file inside the gray box.
 Click *Upload* to upload the selected file.
 If the upload is successful, you will be directed to the clean tab in main page.

 <a class="anchor" id="load-upload-largeFiles"></a>

-### **Large Files**
+### Large Files

 If you select a large file to upload, the advanced options section will expand automatically and warn you about potential performance issues.
-This is because even with the optimisations we have implemented in Iodine for dealing with large datasets, its performance will unavoidably degrade as the file size increases.
+This is because even with the optimisations we have implemented in Tungsten for dealing with large datasets, its performance will unavoidably degrade as the file size increases.

 In this situation, you can choose to upload your file anyway.
-However, **do** expect degraded performances from Iodine.
+However, **do** expect degraded performances from Tungsten.
 Alternatively, if you don't need all of the data in the file, you can select a random sample of your dataset by specifying a percentage (0, 100] under *Advanced Options*.
 You can also select a seed so you can retrieve the same sample again in the future.

 <a class="anchor" id="load-upload-commonIssues"></a>

-### **Common Issues**
+### Common Issues

 #### Comments at the start of the file

 - Some CSV/XLSX files have comments at the start of the file which are not part of the dataset.
-While Iodine may accept the file, the resulting data structure will likely not to be correct.
+While Tungsten may accept the file, the resulting data structure will likely not to be correct.
 Luckily, under *Advanced Options*, you can specify the number of initial lines to ignore when uploading your file.
-If you do so, Iodine will skip those lines when parsing your file.
+If you do so, Tungsten will skip those lines when parsing your file.

 #### Invalid formats

-- While Iodine is a great tool for cleaning datasets, it wasn't built for dealing with invalid data files. (e.g. missing commas in CSVs) If your data files have such issues, you will have to fix them before being able to upload them into Iodine.
+- While Tungsten is a great tool for cleaning datasets, it wasn't built for dealing with invalid data files.
+However, it will make its best attempt at parsing your file by **removing** invalid records.
+If Tungsten was not able to parse your file, you will have to fix them before being able to upload them into Tungsten.

 #### Text encoding issues

-- Text encoding discrepancies may result in Iodine not accepting your file.
-Iodine works in **UTF-8**, while it will do its best to detect the encoding of your file using the excellent [chardet](https://chardet.github.io/) library and convert it to UTF-8, it doesn't always succeed.
+- Text encoding discrepancies may result in Tungsten not accepting your file.
+Tungsten works in **UTF-8**, while it will do its best to detect the encoding of your file using the excellent [chardet](https://chardet.github.io/) library and convert it to UTF-8, it doesn't always succeed.
 In these cases, you will have to convert the file yourself before uploading it again.

 <br>
 <hr>